SOW LONG, FAREWELL: REPLACING A HEALTH CARE IT COMPANY’S

 In the end, how did this help deliver value to this health care IT giant?
 Let us count the ways.

-Completely automating their SOW process from a previously all manual system, we set up all suppliers from the get-go, improved approval workflow, standardized master service agreements (MSAs) across all suppliers and housed them in-system, removed all outdated paper SOWs, and enhanced cycle times for the entire process.
+Completely automating their SOW process from a previously all manual system, we set up all suppliers from the get-go, improving approval workflow and standardized master service agreements (MSAs) while also enhancing cycle times for the entire process.
 As a result of this new system, we were able to deliver detailed reporting and metrics down to the nitty-gritty, including insight into spend, milestones, delivery, time spent against budget, cycle times, and more.

-Now, managers have visibility and control over spend and approval chains at a moment’s notice when before it would either take days to find out or, most often, never at all.
-Procurement was removed from daily tactical SOW set up, approval and PO request process, and can now focus on more strategic responsibilities.
-Additionally, procurement visibility on spend control and vendor management limits rogue over-market spending and engagement with non-preferred suppliers.
+Managers now had visibility and control over spend and approval chains at a moment’s notice when before it would either take days to find out or, most often, never at all.
+Procurement was removed from daily tactical SOW set up, approval and PO request process, and could now focus on more strategic responsibilities.
+Additionally, procurement visibility on spend control and supplier management limits rogue over-market spending and engagement with non-preferred suppliers.

 The benefits didn’t end there.
-We want vendors to be happier almost as much as the client.
-Because of the SOW program, they now receive consistent, regular on-time payments via an automated invoice process.
+Because of the SOW program, suppliers would now receive consistent, regular on-time payments via an automated invoice process.
 The days of manual invoice requests/approvals and invoices 120-plus days past due are long gone.
 Perhaps better still, they each have their own reporting capabilities and easy access to one main point-of-contact from Yoh who provides support across the entire SOW lifecycle, including set up, payment requests, payment issues, approval status, etc.